-You poor little ignoran't things.
+You poor little ignorant things.
 If they ever do close down the District like they keep sayin' I suspect it'll be mercy in disguise.
-Much as it's going to hurt me and everybody else in nere makin' good money for a change, it might do you all a ravor.
+Much as it's going to hurt me and everybody else in here makin' good money for a change, it might do you all a favor.

-TRICK BABY: Are they closing down our house?
+Are they closing down our house?

-BALT BLUE: There's some talk this house, baby, the whole neighborhood.
+There's some talk.
+Not just this house, baby, the whole neighborhood.